froboy/yusaopeny_docs/content/en/docs/user-documentation/layout-builder/event-views/_index.md

 ## Events listing

-Displays events in a teaser view, filtered by the **Events filter** block, showing 6 at a time with a "Show more" button
+Displays events in a teaser view, filtered by the **Events filter** block, with a "Show more" button

 - **Title** (required): Displayed if **Display title** is checked, otherwise this is for administrative use.
+- **Number of events:** The number of events to show in the listing on first load.
+Defaults to 3.
+    - Added in the December 2024 release.

 ---